 Michelle Wilson.
 Ms. Wilson joined our board in August 2015.
 From 1999 to 2012, Ms. Wilson served as Senior Vice President and General Counsel, and held a variety of other senior roles, at Amazon.com Inc., an electronic commerce and cloud computing company.
 Prior to Amazon.com, Ms. Wilson was a Partner at Perkins Coie LLP, a law firm.
-Ms. Wilson has served on the boards of Zendesk Inc., a software development company that provides a SaaS customer service platform, since 2014, and of Pinterest, Inc., a visual discovery engine, since May 2016.
-Ms. Wilson also currently serves on the board of directors of a private company.
+Ms. Wilson has served on the boards of Zendesk, Inc., a software development company that provides a SaaS customer service platform, since 2014, and of Pinterest, Inc., a visual discovery engine, since May 2016.
+Ms. Wilson is not standing for re-election to Pinterest's board at its 2021 annual meeting of stockholders.
 Ms. Wilson holds a Juris Doctor from University of Chicago and a Bachelor of Arts in finance from University of Washington.